danschultz/reactive_web_dart/README.md

 # TodoMVC + FRP + Polymer.dart

-This is an experiment to build a TodoMVC app in Dart using Polymer and functional reactive programming (FRP).
+This is an experiment building TodoMVC in Dart using Polymer and functional reactive programming (FRP).

 ## Architectural Overview

 The application is structured using an MVC paradigm.
-The models are implemented as simple immutable classes, controllers are instances of `ModelController`, and views are implemented as custom components in Polymer.dart.
+Models are implemented as simple immutable classes, controllers are subclasses of `ModelController`s, and views are implemented as custom components in Polymer.dart.

 ### Controllers

-The `ModelController` is responsible for driving the logic for model updates, and is inspired by approaches seen in Elm.
-The controller is initialized with an empty model and is updated by passing an `Action` function to `ModelController.update()`.
-The `Action` function is passed a reference to the current model, and returns a new version with the action's changes.
-Model changes can be observed by listening to `ModelController.model` which returns a stream.
+`ModelController`s are responsible for driving the logic for model updates, and are inspired by approaches I've seen in [Elm](https://github.com/evancz/elm-todomvc).
+A controller is initialized with an initial model and is updated by passing `Action` functions to `ModelController.update()`.
+When an `Action` is invoked, it's passed a reference to the current model, and returns a new model with the action's changes.
+Changes to the model can be observed by listening to `ModelController.model`.

-**Example:** A `ModelController` that manages the `ClickCounter` model.
+**Example:** A `ModelController` that manages a `ClickCounter` model.

 ```dart
 class ClickCounter {